eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/account-settings-module/index.md

 *Configuration property: `modules.accountSettings` | Scope: app-wide and per workspace*

-DataManager provides a menu point to edit the account settings.
-It also need to be enabled in keycloak.
+DataManager provides a menu item for editing the account settings, which needs to be enabled in keycloak.

 -   js.config.modules.accountSettings
     -   url